Avoiding eLearning Pitfalls: Real Lessons from Real Moodle™ Projects

 How do I choose the right LMS for my team or organisation?

 Start by listing key features you need (e.g. mobile access, reporting tools, interactivity).
 Ask for a demo of the Moodle™ software if you’re considering open-source, and consider factors like user support and third-party integrations (like BigBlueButton™ or Mahara™).
+Additionally, explore the various Moodle themes for modern education that can enhance the visual appeal and user engagement of your platform.
+Customizing your LMS with these themes can significantly impact the learning experience, making it more intuitive and enjoyable for users.
+Finally, ensure that any chosen software aligns with your institution’s long-term goals for digital education and scalability.

 Should I use multimedia in my eLearning course?